hwang-fu/libtoolkit/README.md

 This project is released under the MIT License.
 You are free to use it in personal, academic, or commercial work.

----

-If you need help writing API documentation, usage examples, or adding more modules (like stacks, string utilities, crypto helpers, JVM parsing, fuzzy finding, JSON/XML, etc.), I can generate full chapters for each library.